 Small businesses have a few big tasks to tackle so customers can find them online.
 One of their first action items is mastering their Google Business Profile.

 Today’s consumers turn to their phones to find the nearest services, from a real estate attorney to a gelato bar.
-And the businesses that put the most effort into their Google My Business listings and nurture their online reviews are the ones most likely to pop up in the top search results.
+And the businesses that put the most effort into their Google Business Profile and nurture their online reviews are the ones most likely to pop up in the top search results.

 But before we get too far ahead of ourselves, let’s define some key terms every small business needs to know.
 Then, you can put in the back-end work so you can get better results on Google search.